-Goal 8: Obtain the best data and analysis available to assess the downstream hazard posed by Kentucky Dams in the event of failure.
+Goal 8: Obtain the best data and analysis available to assess the downstream hazard posed by Kentucky and Barkley Dams in the event of the failure of one, or the other, or both.

 Purpose of Goal in Relation to the Risk Area: Potential losses can be reduced in a jurisdiction by their ability to effectively plan and implement mitigation projects.
 In order to do so, an accurate assessment of the threat posed by Dam Failure must be made to determine the geographic extent of the hazard and the potential impact of the Hazard in terms of threat to the populace and property.